truenas/documentation/content/CORE/CORETutorials/Network/Interfaces/_index.md

 ---
 title: "Interfaces"
-description: "Provides intstructions on how to edit a network physical interface and a list of other TrueNAS CORE network interface tutorials."
+description: "Provides instructions on how to edit a network physical interface and a list of other TrueNAS CORE network interface tutorials."
 geekdocCollapseSection: true
 weight: 30
 aliases: